 YouTrack lets you link your project to a version control system.
 YouTrack supports direct integration with GitHub, GitLab and Bitbucket.
-You can also set up integrations between your YouTrack projects and self-hosted GitHub Enterprise, GitLab Community Edition (CE), and GitLab Enterprise Edition (EE) servers.
+You can also set up integrations between your YouTrack projects and self-hosted GitHub Enterprise, GitLab Community Edition (CE), GitLab Enterprise Edition (EE), Bitbucket Server, Gogs, and Gitea servers.

 To set up a new integration, follow the instructions that are provided for your version control system:

-Integrate YouTrack with a repository in GitHub or a GitHub Enterprise server.
+Integrate YouTrack project with a repository in GitHub or a GitHub Enterprise server.

-Integrate YouTrack with a repository in GitLab or a GitLab CE/EE server.
+Integrate YouTrack project with a repository in GitLab or a GitLab CE/EE server.

 Connections to other version control systems are supported by the TeamCity integration.
-TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Team Foundation Server, and Visual SourceSafe.
+TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Azure DevOps Server, and Visual SourceSafe.

 You can enable the same features that are described here when an administrator connects your VCS to TeamCity and enables the corresponding integration in YouTrack.
 For more information, see TeamCity Integration.